Cognigy/Documentation/docs/ai-copilot/configuration.md

 10. Add the Project ID you copied earlier to the `projectId` field in the JSON body of the request.
 11. Check your connection by clicking **Try**.

-When the request is created and connection is established correctly, you will see the response code `201`.
+When the request is created, you will see the response code `201`.

 ### Create a Custom Grid using the API Post Request